 Designer and project manager Gary Hellman says, "The charm of a New England barn embodies the beauty and simplicity of an earlier time, and somehow people are trying to recapture that feeling."
 After studying architecture in college and then working in construction, Gary became fascinated with the majesty of antique post & beam barns which he noticed were disappearing from the New England landscape at an alarming rate.
 After building an authentic timber frame barn on his own property, he decided that barn building was what he wanted to do full time.

-Working out of their timber frame workshop in Gaylordsville, Connecticut, Gary & Rob are eager to assist their clients in all aspects of the construction process- from initial concept & design to the raising of the timber frame- to finishing details.
-There are numerous standard barn designs to choose from and custom work is always welcomed!
-In fact, in most cases, even standard barn designs will get customized to suit client's needs, site conditions and wishes.
-They are also willing to work with clients on a more limited basis, if desired, and provide only the timber frame.
-Always budget-conscious, The New England Barn Company is dedicated to finding project solutions that honor the client's needs as well as the tradition and spirit of the early American masterpieces from which they draw inspiration.
+Working out of their timber frame workshop in Gaylordsville, Connecticut, Gary & Rob are eager to assist their clients in all aspects of the construction process- from initial concept & design to the raising of the timber frame- to closing in and finishing details.
+There are numerous standard barn configurations to choose from, but customization is usually part of the process.
+In fact, in most cases, standard barn designs will get modified as needed to suit client's preferences, site conditions and wishes.
+All projects are developed and presented to the client via 3D computer models - right down to the location of the pegs- so there is never any confusion about how the finished product will look and function.
+And all the joinery is meticulously fashioned by hand, resulting in better, stronger, more traditional joints than if created by some computerized CNC machine (contrary to what some competitors may preach!).
+Gary & Rob are also willing to work with clients on a more limited basis, if desired, and provide only the timber frame.
+Always budget-conscious, The New England Barn Company is dedicated to finding project solutions that honor the client's vision as well as the tradition and spirit of the early American masterpieces from which they draw inspiration.

-Whatever your barn needs are, whether it be a small authentically framed garden shed or a beautiful barn-style timber frame home, we encourage you to give us a call to discuss your dream!
+Whatever your barn needs are, whether it be a small authentically framed garden shed or a beautiful barn-style timber frame home, don't hesitate to give us a call to discuss your dream!

 "A feeling of boundless strength, of security and steadfastness, as well as a noble kind of dignity is inseparable from the ponderous timbers which go to make up these mighty frames" - J. Frederick Kelly: Early Domestic Architecture of Connecticut